KorAP/Krill/Readme.md

 Krill operates on tokens and is limited to a single tokenization stream.
-Token annotations therefore have to rely on that tokenization, Span annotations have to wrap at least one token.
+Token annotations therefore have to rely on that tokenization, span annotations have to wrap at least one token.
 Punctuations are currently not supported.
 The order of results is currently bound to the order of documents in the index, but this is likely to change.